hbschricker/SWE3313_Team3Project/README.md

 # SWE3313_Databaes
-Welcome to the official Database class project repository for SWE 3313!
+Welcome to the official Databaes class project repository for SWE 3313!
 This repository contains our project documentation, source code, and presentation materials.

-The Database online store offers handcrafted jewelry products made from recycled materials.
+The Databaes's online store offers handcrafted jewelry products made from recycled materials.
 Our mission is to provide a user-friendly platform that showcases our unique products while promoting sustainability.
 For our application, we are building an e-commerce website using Java and Spring Initializr to sell our handcrafted jewelry items.
-Additionally, we will be using an SQLite database to store item and user attributes.
+Additionally, we will be using a SQLite database to store item and user attributes.

 ## Project Plan: